mosaicml/llm-foundry/llm/README.md

 To run training, you'll need to make yourself a copy of the pre-training dataset.
 If you only want to profile these LLMs, we recommend that you **download and prepare the `train_small` and `val` splits**, and skip the full `train` split.
 You'll just need to replace `split: train` with `split: train_small` in your run YAML, [e.g. here](./yamls/mosaic_gpt/125m.yaml#L40).
-You can also accomplish this in your CLI command like so: `composer main.py ... train_loader.split=train_small` Alternatively, feel free to substitute our dataloader with one of your own in [main.py](./main.py#L96)!
+You can also accomplish this in your CLI command like so: `composer main.py ... train_loader.dataset.split=train_small` Alternatively, feel free to substitute our dataloader with one of your own in [main.py](./main.py#L96)!

 As an example, we train LLMs on the [C4: Colossal, Cleaned, Common Crawl dataset](https://huggingface.co/datasets/c4).